Siddhartha Mukherjee: Early life and education

-Siddhartha Mukherjee was born to a Bengali family in New Delhi, India.
+Siddhartha Mukherjee was born to a Bengali Brahmin family in New Delhi, India.
 His father, Sibeswar Mukherjee, was an executive with Mitsubishi, and his mother Chandana Mukherjee, was a former school teacher from Calcutta (now Kolkata).
 He attended St. Columba's School in Delhi, where he won the school's highest award, the 'Sword of Honour', in 1989.
 As a biology major at Stanford University, he worked in Nobel Laureate Paul Berg's laboratory, defining cellular genes that change the behaviours of cancer cells.
-He earned membership in Phi Beta Kappa in 1992, and completed his Bachelor of Science (B.S.) degree in 1993.
+He earned membership in Phi Beta Kappa in 1992, and completed his bachelor of science (BS) degree in 1993.

 Mukherjee won a Rhodes Scholarship for doctoral research at Magdalen College, University of Oxford.
 He worked on the mechanism of activation of the immune system by viral antigens.
-He was awarded a D.Phil. in 1997 for his thesis titled The processing and presentation of viral antigens.
-After graduation, he attended Harvard Medical School, where he earned his Doctor of Medicine (M.D.) degree in 2000.
+He was awarded a DPhil in 1997 for his thesis titled The Processing and Presentation of Viral Antigens.
+After graduation, he attended Harvard Medical School, where he earned his doctor of medicine (MD) degree in 2000.
 Between 2000 and 2003 he worked as a resident in internal medicine at the Massachusetts General Hospital.
-From 2003 to 2006 he trained in oncology as a Fellow at the Dana–Farber Cancer Institute (under Harvard Medical School) in Boston, Massachusetts.
+From 2003 to 2006 he trained in hematology-oncology as a fellow at the Dana–Farber Cancer Institute (under Harvard Medical School) in Boston, Massachusetts.

 Career

 In 2009, Mukherjee joined the faculty of the Department of Medicine in the Division of Hematology/Oncology at the Columbia University Medical Center as an assistant professor.
 The medical center is attached to the NewYork-Presbyterian Hospital in New York City.

 He was previously affiliated with the Harvard Stem Cell Institute and with Massachusetts General Hospital in Boston.
-He has worked as the Plummer Visiting Professor at the Mayo Clinic in Rochester, Minnesota, the Joseph Garland lecturer at the Massachusetts Medical Society, and an honorary visiting professor at Johns Hopkins School of Medicine.
+He has worked as the Plummer Visiting professor at the Mayo Clinic in Rochester, Minnesota, the Joseph Garland lecturer at the Massachusetts Medical Society, and an honorary visiting professor at Johns Hopkins School of Medicine.
 His laboratory is based at Columbia University's Herbert Irving Comprehensive Cancer Center.

+In January 2025, Mukherjee launched Manas AI, an AI-enabled drug discovery startup, together with Reid Hoffman, with about $25 million in venture capital funding.